theorangepotato/programming-languages-2019/lecture-1.2.md

-# Short Introductin to Parsing
+# Short Introduction to Parsing

 This is a topic that we will study in much more detail next semester in Compiler Construction.
 Here we just need to know a few simple rules in order to translate linear syntax, such as `1+2*3` into a tree.